View a simulated rendering of the I-5 to Medina project: YouTube

 About 115,000 vehicles and more than 190,000 people cross Lake Washington every day on the SR 520 floating bridge.
 It’s a key regional route for commuters and freight.

-After floating for nearly 50 years, the four-lane bridge is often clogged by traffic and is showing its age.
+After floating for more than 50 years, the four-lane bridge is often clogged by traffic and is showing its age.

 The floating bridge pontoons are vulnerable to windstorms, and bridge support columns are vulnerable to earthquakes.